-We will not retain any of your personal information for any longer than it is required by us, except to fulfil our legal obligations.
+We will not retain any of your personal information for any longer than we require it except to fulfil our legal obligations.
 Generally, the law will require that we retain information for up to seven years.
-We may sometimes retain information for shorter or longer periods of time, depending upon any specific legal requirements, or the needs of MFEG.
+We may sometimes retain information for shorter or longer periods of time, depending upon any specific legal requirements or the needs of MFEG.

 We will, with your assistance, ensure that your personal information is accurate, complete, and up to date.